rtejasiddhartha/Music-Retail-Analytics/README.md

 - How to reason about bad data, anomalies, and edge cases
 - How to design queries that executives care about

-It is especially valuable for roles involving:
+It is especially valuable for:
 - Data Analysis
 - Analytics Engineering
 - BI Engineering
 - SQL-heavy backend analytics
-- Interview case studies & system walkthroughs

 ---